The Camel Husband: Israel

 Scholar Heda Jason described a similar narrative, present in the Jewish Oriental tale corpus and which she named AaTh 425*Q, "Marvelous Being Woos Princess".
 According to her tale type, a son of supernatural origin (either adopted or born to human parents) instructs his parents to woo the princess; he marries the princess; due to some action by the princess, the husband disappears; some time later, a person follows a strange animal to an underground palace, where the supernatural husband is seen with other companions; the person relates the incident to the princess in her inn or bath house.
+In the same vein, folklorist Dov Noy abstracted a similar Jewish oikotype based on eight Jewish tales archived in the Israeli Folklore Archives (IFA) and on three Eastern European (Yiddish) tales.
+Doy's typing begins with a supernatural son that is born to a poor family and wants to marry the king's daughter; however, the king orders the would-be suitor to provide a dowry of gold and silver treasure for the princess and to perform tasks.
+According to Noy, in Jewish variants of type AT 425, the most common form of the supernatural husband is a camel, followed by other animals.